 What are the different hepatitis viruses?

-So far, science have identified 5 unique hepatitis viruses, ranging from hepatitis A to E. Primarily, all of them cause diseased conditions of liver, but that’s not all.
-In chronic conditions they can affect other areas of our body.
+So far, medical research has identified 5 unique hepatitis viruses, ranging from hepatitis A to E. Primarily, all of them cause diseased conditions of the liver, but that’s not all.
+In chronic conditions, they can affect other areas of our body.

 Hepatitis B virus, HBV, is transmitted through exposure to infected body fluids such as infective blood, blood plasma, and semen.
 HBV causes congenital hepatitis, mostly from mother to child.
 It can transmit through needle pricks infected with HBV.
 HBV also has an effective vaccine.

-Hepatitis C virus, HCV, mainly transmits through infected blood or blood related products .
-The reasons of transmission is same as HBV but mostly limited to blood and blood related infections.
-Transmission through sex or semen is very rare, but can’t be rules out.
+Hepatitis C virus, HCV, mainly transmits through infected blood or blood-related products.
+The reasons of transmission are same as HBV but mostly limited to blood and blood-related infections.
+Transmission through sex or semen is very rare, but can’t be ruled out.
 So far, there is no vaccine for HCV.

 Hepatitis D virus, HDV, can infect people who are already infected with HBV.
 If somebody is infected with both HDV and HBV, he is in a very serious health condition.
 The outcome is very unpredictable.
 HDV doesn’t have a separate vaccine, it can be protected with the same vaccine used for HBV prevention.

 Hepatitis E virus, HEV, transmits through contaminated food and water, just as HAV.
 HEV is the predominant cause of hepatitis outbreaks in developed countries, but developing countries are not free from its infection.
 HEV has a preventive, a safe vaccine but, this is not yet widely available for all.